millermuttu/jbook/README.md

-"# hosting jupyter boos as website"
+# hosting jupyter books as website"